Connecting High School Entrepreneurship With Higher Education

 These colleges and universities are taking note of the strong student outcomes the curriculum delivers, and as a result, they are offering INCubatoredu students significant value in recognition of their advanced learning.

 The rigorous INCubatoredu high school entrepreneurship curriculum prepares students with content skills and knowledge, mindset and behaviors that are increasingly recognized by higher education partners.

 In fact, college-level credit is being offered to students who have enrolled and successfully completed INCubatoredu classes in some communities.

 INCubatoredu Partnerships in Student Entrepreneurship

-Awards Prior Learning Credit to INCubatoredu graduates from Districts 211, 214, and 220 who successfully demonstrate proficiency of required knowledge and competencies.
+Harper College's High School Partnership program allows high school juniors and seniors an opportunity to earn college credit and simultaneously satisfy high school graduation requirements.
+Harper College awards Prior Learning Credit to INCubatoredu graduates from Districts 211, 214, and 220 who successfully demonstrate proficiency of required knowledge and competencies.

-Awards Dual Credit to INCubatoredu graduates from McHenry County high schools who attend a required, half-day business and entrepreneurship conference on the MCC campus.
+McHenry County College offers College in the High School, Articulated Credit Courses, and Dual Enrollment options for high school students.
+It awards Dual Credit to INCubatoredu graduates from McHenry County high schools who attend a required, half-day business and entrepreneurship conference on the MCC campus.

-Awards Dual Credit to INCubatoredu students enrolled in the course in District 214.
+National Louis University awards dual credit to INCubatoredu students enrolled in the course in District 214.
 As a result, D214 graduating students may obtain their undergraduate degree in Business Administration at NLU in as little as three years.

-Awards Dual Credit for the 3-credit BUS165 Small Business Management course to INCubatoredu graduates from the Loudon Academy of Engineering and Technology.
+Awards dual credit for the 3-credit BUS165 Small Business Management course to INCubatoredu graduates from the Loudon Academy of Engineering and Technology.

-Student Agency, Student Access
+Student Agency = Student Access